bio-raum/FooDMe2/docs/usage.md

 The location of where the pipeline references are installed on your system.
 This will typically be pre-set in your site-specific config file and is only needed when you run without one.

-This option can be ommitted to trigger an on-the-fly temporary installation in the work directory.
-This is however not recommended as it creates unecessary traffic for the hoster of the references.
 See our [installation guide](installation.md) to learn how to install the references permanently on your system.

 #### `--outdir results` [default = results]

 The location where the results are stored.
-Usually this will be `results`in the location from where you run the nextflow process.
+Usually this will be `results` in the location from where you run the nextflow process.
 However, this option also accepts any other path in your file system(s).

 #### `--run_name Fubar` [default = null]